-Felix is a Hardware Interface Designer, currently working as Design Engineer at TEAGUE.
-He received a Masters from the Tangible Media Group of the MIT Media Lab.
+Felix is an Interaction Designer and Creative Engineer, currently working at TEAGUE.
+He received his Masters from the Tangible Media Group of the MIT Media Lab.
 Earlier he graduated in the Digital Media Program, hosted by the University of Bremen and the University of the Arts Bremen.
-He taught workshops, lectures, and classes at MIT, RCA London, Ars Electronica and others.
+He taught workshops, lectures, and classes at MIT, RCA London, Ars Electronica, and other occasions.

 Research Assistant at the Tangible Media Group.
-Exploring ways of physically embodying digital data dynamically.
+Exploring ways of physically embodying the digital.

 Studied at the Department of Design and Computation Arts for the fall semester.